 No intrinsic risk of attack by terrorist groups exists, but unforeseen attacks are possible.

 High risk of violent crime (armed robbery, sexual assault, carjacking, assault, and murder) and high risk of petty crime exist throughout the country, especially in Luanda and areas popular with foreigners.

 Kidnappings by criminal groups occur in Luanda and Cabinda Province.
 Targets may include foreigners (especially Westerners).

-Protests and demonstrations occur throughout the country, especially in Cabinda, Lunda Norte, and Lunda Sul provinces, and have the potential to turn violent without warning.
+Protests and demonstrations occur throughout the country, especially in Lunda Norte and Lunda Sul, and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.

 Rent water sports equipment from reputable operators.
 Scuba dive only with personnel certified by PADI or NAUI, and use equipment only from PADI- or NAUI-certified dive operators.